katzjason/katzjason/README.md

 Here are some of the projects that I've recently worked on:

-🚀 Bantr -> Software Engineering Intern (Summer 2022 – Present)

 💕 Perfect Match -> Software Developer (June 2022 – Present)

+🚀 Bantr -> Software Engineering Intern (Summer 2022)

 🧩 MultiWordle -> Software Developer (February 2022 – May 2022)